icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [.NET Rocks!](https://www.dotnetrocks.com/) - The internet audio talk show for .NET developer with Carl Franklin and Richard Campbell.
 * [/dev/hell](http://devhell.info/) - Chris Hartjes and Ed Finkler are trapped in Development Hell, where they talk mostly about PHP, web, their development experiences and also with special guests.
 * [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
-* [Ada Lovelace Day](https://findingada.com/) [iTunes](https://itunes.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/STEM).
+* [Ada Lovelace Day](https://findingada.com/) [iTunes](https://itunes.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).
 * [Almost Better Than Silence](https://almostbetterthansilence.com/) - A comedy podcast about video games that features technology news, guest interviews, and conversation games!
 * [Android Developers Backstage](http://androidbackstage.blogspot.com/) - Android Backstage, a podcast by and for Android developers.
 Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
 * [Ask Noah](http://www.jupiterbroadcasting.com/show/asknoah/) - Noah answers questions about technology, business, community and Linux